-To create an eerie, monstrous and frightful scene when decorating your outdoor space for Halloween, let these decorations inspire you.
+To create an eerie zombie scene or frightful monster-filled one when decorating your outdoor space for Halloween, let these decorations inspire you.

 There’s no shortage of Halloween decorations to help transform your outdoor space into a house of horrors.

-Look for bone-chilling outdoor Halloween decor that’s animated, giant sized (just like the creepy spider above) and, of course, a machine that creates fog or spider webs on demand.
-There’s no shortage of skeletons, from glow-in-the-dark skeletons to a larger than life T-Rex.
+Look for bone-chilling outdoor Halloween decor that’s animated, giant sized and creepy (just like the zombie apocalypse above) and, of course, a machine that creates fog on demand.
+There’s no shortage of werewolves and skeletons either, from glow-in-the-dark skeletons to a larger than life T-Rex.

 And, that’s just the start.

-Try turning your lawn into a creepy cemetery with scary zombies, monsters and skeletons.
-Add your animated tombstones and other cemetery Halloween decor for a monstrous effect.
+Try turning your lawn into a creepy cemetery with gargoyles, monsters and skeletons.
+Add your animated tombstones and other cemetery Halloween decor for a fright-filled effect.

 These props will surely make your house the scariest on the block.

-This trio of wicked witches look like they’re brewing trouble.
+These Halloween wicked witches looks like they’re brewing trouble.
 Let them cast a spell in your yard.
-Passersby and trick or treaters may do a double-take with their glowing eyes and animated chants.
+Passersby and trick or treaters may do a double-take of the witches, with their glowing eyes and animated chants.

 Don’t forget pumpkins, real or faux, to create pops of color in the landscape.

-Your outdoor space will look like the dawn of the skeleton dinosaurs with this life-sized T-rex skeleton.
-Add other dinosaurs, including a hatching baby T-rex to the pack for a Jurassic skeleton bones look.
+Your outdoor space will look like the dawn of the skeleton dinosaurs with this T-Rex skeleton.
+Add other dinosaurs, including a hatching baby T-Rex, to the pack for a Jurassic Halloween look.

-Besides skeleton dinosaurs, look for skeleton vultures and various skeleton horses as a scene-setter, among the typical cats and dog this Halloween.
+Besides skeleton dinosaurs, look for skeleton vultures and various skeleton horses as scene-setters among the typical cats and dog this Halloween.

 Now all you need is a fog machine and Halloween projection and spotlights to make your outdoor scene more ghastly.